 - (1) The Special Regulation may deal with further details of registration and deregistration for modules and module examinations and of withdrawal from examinations. - (2) If the Special Regulation does not provide otherwise, candidates may withdraw from an examination for which they have registered at the latest three days before the date of the examination without giving a reason; the relevant Examination Board must be informed of the withdrawal in one of the ways that it specifies.
 Students may not withdraw from compensatory examinations or repeat examinations solely on the basis of the three-day ruling.
-Notice of withdrawal must be presented in writing to the relevant Examination Board. - (3) By submitting an application likewise within the three-day deadline, students may withdraw from an examination on presentation of valid reasons.
+Notice of withdrawal must be presented in writing to the relevant Examination Board. - (3) By submitting an application within the three-day deadline, students may withdraw from an examination on presentation of valid reasons.
 The withdrawal application must be presented to the relevant Examination Board promptly as soon as the reasons become known.
 The reasons must be substantiated.
-In the case of illness, the application must be accompanied by a medical certificate.
-In cases of doubt, the Chair of the Examination Board may request a medical certificate drawn up by an official university doctor.
-Illness of a child who has not completed the year in which he/she reaches the age of 14 by the start of the semester in question and for whom the examinee has primarily responsibility is deemed equal to illness of the examinee.
+In the case of illness, the application must be submitted with a medical certificate.
+In cases of doubt, the Chair of the Examination Board may request a medical certificate from a medical officer.
+The illness of a child under the age of 14 for whom the examinee has primary responsibility is deemed equal to illness of the examinee.
 The Chair of the Examination Board must take a decision regarding recognition of the reasons prior to the examination date - (4) If withdrawal does not comply with paragraph 2 or if valid reasons have not been recognised pursuant to paragraph 3, the examinee shall be deemed to have failed the examination.
 Students who withdraw from an examination for reasons beyond their control will be given an opportunity to take the examination within an appropriate period.